linux-cultist/venv-selector.nvim/README.md

 }
 ```

-You can also disable all default searches.
-See the options section of the README.
+Or you can disable all the default searches and take complete control over everything.
+See the options section in this README.

 ## Your own anaconda search